bgombarova/Enterprise-Commerce-Analytics-Platform-SQL-ETL-BI/README.md

 ---

-### Sales Performance — Key Insights (Evidence-Based)
+### 🧠 Sales Performance — Key Insights (Evidence-Based)

--Total recorded revenue is approximately $281.5M Revenue growth is strongest in 2023, followed by a decline trend through 2024 and 2025, indicating a post-peak normalization period.
+Total recorded revenue is approximately $281.5M Revenue peaks in 2023, followed by a gradual decline in 2024–2025, indicating a post-growth normalization period.

--Electronics contributes the highest share of portfolio revenue (~$135M) Electronics also shows the highest AOV ($5K+), confirming that this category is driven by fewer but higher-value premium orders.
+Electronics is the largest revenue contributor (~$135M) It also has the highest AOV ($5K+), meaning the category is driven by fewer but higher-value premium transactions.

--Sports, Fashion, and Books generate high order counts but lower AOV These categories function as volume drivers, contributing significantly to transaction count but moderately to revenue.
+Sports, Fashion, and Books generate high order volume but lower AOV These categories act as volume drivers, contributing strongly to transaction count but moderately to revenue share.

--Clear seasonal revenue spikes are visible across multiple years Peaks align with mid-year and year-end retail seasons, suggesting strong responsiveness to campaign windows and promotional cycles.
+Clear seasonal demand cycles are visible across multiple years Revenue spikes occur during mid-year and year-end periods, reflecting strong response to retail campaigns and promotions.

--2025 reflects early signs of demand softening
+2025 indicates emerging demand slowdown signals
-Orders drop from 56K (2023 peak) → 46K (2024) → 33K (2025),
-pointing toward reduced purchasing frequency and possible retention risk.
+Annual order volume declines from 56K (2023) → 46K (2024) → 33K (2025), suggesting reduced purchasing frequency and potential retention risk.

--AOV remains stable at ~$1.28K despite demand slowdown This indicates that the issue is volume-driven, not pricing or order value erosion.
+AOV remains stable at ~$1.28K despite order decline This confirms performance impact is volume-driven, not caused by discount erosion or ticket-size reduction.

 </div>